95bFM's Loose Reads

 Listen below!

-95bFM's Loose Reads: Everything Under by Daisy Johnson /
+95bFM's Loose Reads: Everything I know about Love by Dolly Alderton

-95bFM's Loose Reads: Mars By 1980: The Story of Electronic Music by David Stubbs /
+95bFM's Loose Reads: Mars By 1980: The Story of Electronic Music by David Stubbs by Time Out Bookstore

 On 95bFM’s Loose Reads, Kiran and Mikey talked about Mars By 1980: The Story of Electronic Music by David Stubbs.
 A thrilling deep dive into technology and invention, it propels us into sonic space and charts how developments in technology have shaped music over the years.
 One of the best music books of 2018!

-95bFM's Loose Reads: Munmun by Jesse Andrews /
+95bFM's Loose Reads: Munmun by Jesse Andrews by Time Out Bookstore

 Today we have a special school holiday edition of Loose Reads.
 Jenna & Eli (13) popped into the 95bFM studio to chat to Mikey about Munmun by Jesse Andrews.